omar12ahmed/omar-training/README.md

 environment.
 The tasks will involve working with various node modules to build practical applications and gain hands-on experience.

+To start the tasks, look at the Prequisites section below to ensure that you have everything you need and then open your console and type `npm start`

 ## Prerequisites

+Install the **Better Comments** extension for VSCode to make the comments easier to read.

 Before you can start with the tasks, please ensure that you have the following requirements fulfilled.